Skip to content

 nameThe name of the variable.
 This is used to reference the variable for embedding.
 Variable names should to be unique or they will overwrite each other.
 If a global variable is defined with a given name and a local variable has the same name, the local variable will overwrite the global variable.

-value(Optional) The value to store in the variable when embedding it.
-This supports single values or JSON sequences (arrays), as defined by a comma delimited list surrounded by [].
+valueSet(Optional) The value to store in the variable when embedding it.
+This supports JSON sequences (arrays), as defined by a comma delimited list surrounded by [].
 When a sequence is present, each iteration will grab the next value in the sequence.
-Either value or file must be provided.
+If the iteration is longer than the sequence length, it will repeat starting from the first item.
+Mutually exclusive with value, type, and file.

 file(Optional) The absolute or relative path of a file whose contents should be stored in the variable.
-Either value or file must be provided.
+Mutually exclusive with value, valueSet, and type.